 Large banks may have a different routing number for each state in which they have a branch, and some may even have routing numbers unique to specific transaction types.
-This can sometimes make finding the correct routing number for a particular account challenging.

-Since this number is an essential part of how money moves between financial institutions and bank accounts, here’s a closer look at bank routing numbers and how to find routing numbers for your accounts.
+Here’s a closer look at bank routing numbers and how to find routing numbers for your accounts.

 Why Do Banks Have Routing Numbers?